 - The Banque de France is an autonomous institution and a member of the European System of Central Banks (ESCB).

-- The Autorité de contrôle prudential et de résolution (ACPR) is an independent institution that is responsible for supervising the banking and insurance industries in France.
+- The Autorité de contrôle prudential et de résolution (ACPR or French Prudential Supervision and Resolution Authority) is an independent institution that is responsible for supervising the banking and insurance industries in France.
 The Minister for Economy and Finance is directly responsible for the regulation of these sectors.

-- The European Central Bank (ECB) supervises banks within the Eurozone that are regarded as ‘significant’ through the Single Supervisory Mechanism (SSM), and other ‘less significant’ banks are supervised by the national institution, such as the ACPR.
+- The European Central Bank (ECB) supervises banks within the eurozone that are regarded as ‘significant’ through the Single Supervisory Mechanism (SSM), while other ‘less significant’ banks are supervised by the national institution, such as the ACPR.

 - France is one of the founding members of the EU.